pyricau/pyricau.github.com/_posts/2013-04-14-chatheads-basics.markdown

 1. parameter for WindowManager
 2. detecting running app
 But I wasnt lucky to find the solution...

+## pickledolives
+Your tutorial is missing the point, that you need to register your service in the Android manifest file under the application tab.

 <!--

 To comment, copy and paste the following block